 Railway

-Best for: solo projects or small teams comfortable with usage-based billing who want fully managed infrastructure.
+Best for: Solo projects or small teams who want fully managed infrastructure and are comfortable with usage-based billing.

 Render

-Best for: developers who want Heroku simplicity and don't mind separate charges per service.
+Best for: Developers who want Heroku simplicity and don't mind separate charges per service, especially for smaller apps without background workers.

 Fly.io